The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Very stiff yet comfortable

-Shimano SH-XC9 are the highest-end mountain bike shoes from Shimano.
+The Shimano SH-XC9 are their highest-end mountain bike shoes.
 They are made in narrow and wide versions, fitting most riders.
 Just make sure you choose the correct width.

 The XC9 are focused on performance – they are very stiff (11 from 12 in Shimano’s stiffness index).
 Thus, your pedal strokes’ energy transfer will be super effective, making them a perfect choice for cross-country.

-If you are afraid that these shoes will be uncomfortable due to their high stiffness level, don’t be.
+If you’re worried these shoes will be uncomfortable because of their high stiffness, don’t be.
 They still maintain a high level of comfort.

 They are also perfect for cyclocross, thanks to the rubber pads that provide excellent grip even in muddy conditions.
 And, if the conditions are really bad, you can add toe spikes for an extra grip.

-The heel cup will also support your ankles to stabilize your feet and prevent twists.
+The heel cup will also support your ankles, stabilizing your feet and preventing twists.

-Shimano SH XC9 are perfect mountain bike shoes for the most demanding riders and pro racers.
+Shimano SH XC9 is the perfect mountain bike shoe for the most demanding riders and pro racers.
 Even Mathieu van der Poel wore them!

 Also available at jensonusa.com